mfroeling/QMRITools-website/pages/bids_main.md

 	- `_tens`: The calculated diffusion tensor (xx, yy, zz, xy, xz, yz) using iWLLS estimation and outlier rejection.
 	- `_res`: The root-mean-square residuals after tensor estimation.
 	- `_resi`: The root-mean-square residuals after IVIM estimation.
-	- `_fasc`: The identified fasculation from MU-MRI analysis.
+	- `_fasc`: The identified fasciculation from MU-MRI analysis.
-	- `_norm`: Normalized data per volume used for fasculation detection.
+	- `_norm`: Normalized data per volume used for fasciculation detection.
 	- `_data`: The data used for fitting.
 - `_t2`
 	- `_b1`: The B1 map from the EPG-based fitting.